The stated purpose of the museum shall be:

 In 1993, direct operational support from Suffolk County ceased.
 Operations were privatized under the corporate identity, Long Island Maritime Museum.
 That year the Museum's charter was amended to reflect a change of operating name to the Long Island Maritime Museum.
 This change reflected the expansion the Museum's focus and audience to include all of Long Island.

-Today, a full time staff of two, six to ten part timers and a dedicated volunteer force successfully operate the Museum and its programs.
+Today, a full time staff of three, six to ten part timers and a dedicated volunteer force successfully operate the Museum and its programs.
 Many of our maintenance and restoration projects have been adopted by volunteers, under staff supervision, as educational programs.